Carlos Correa Contract & Salary Breakdown - Boardroom

 Free agency: 2036

 Trea Turner got $300 million.
-Xander Bogaerts got $280 million; suffice to say that the shortstop market has been booming at nuclear bomb levels even with Dansby Swanson still on the board as of this writing.
+Xander Bogaerts got $280 million.
+Dansby Swanson got $177 million.
+Suffice to say that the shortstop market has been booming at nuclear bomb levels.
+But the Mets, of course, already have the most expensive shortstop of all time: Francisco Lindor signed for 10 years and an incredible $341 million barely nine months earlier, necessitating Correa’s move to the hot corner.

-- The largest in MLB history for a shortstop by total value
+In so many ways, this deal — and the situation by which it came to light — is just something else entirely.

-- The fourth-largest contract in history for any MLB player by total value
+- The largest in MLB history for a third baseman by total value and the No. 4 largest in MLB history among shortstops if you still consider him one of those

-- At 13 years, tied with Giancarlo Stanton and Bryce Harper for the second-longest MLB contract ever signed, trailing only Fernando Tatis Jr.’s 14 years with the Padres
+- The 11th-largest contract in history for any MLB player by total value

 Carlos Correa’s Career Earnings